charlesll/Spectra.jl/docs/PreProcessing.rst

 	correction: string, the equation used for the correction.
 Choose between "long", "galeener", or "hehlen".
 Default = "long".

+	normalisation: string, indicate if you want to normalise your signal or not.
+Choose between "intensity", "area", or "no".
+Default = "area".

 	density: Float64, the density of the studied material in kg m-3, to be used with the "hehlen" equation.
 Default = 2210.0 (density of silica).

 OUTPUTS: